jhpyle/docassemble/_docs/docker.md

   this.
 The default value is `/`.
 See the [`root`] configuration directive.
 * <a name="BEHINDHTTPSLOADBALANCER"></a>`BEHINDHTTPSLOADBALANCER`: Set
-  this to `True` if a load balancer is in use and the load balancer accepts connections in HTTPS but forwards them to web servers as HTTP.
+  this to `true` if a load balancer is in use and the load balancer accepts connections in HTTPS but forwards them to web servers as HTTP.
 This lets **docassemble** know that when it forms URLs, it should use the `https` scheme even though requests appear to be